yzou235/contact-book-ExpressApp/README.md

 A simple CRUD web application to manage a contact book using Node.js and Express.

-## Update
+### Update

-As of 1/13/2024, for ALAB 318.2.1:
+As of 1/14/2024:

 1. Used `friends-data.js` to populate the app.
 In the future, will try to use MongoDB.
-2. `Add Friend` feature is not developed yet.
+2. `Add Friend` feature will be developed in the future.
 Only the page is rendering using the EJS view engine.
-3. Headshot images are not displaying on the homepage.
-Will solve this later.

 ## Table of Contents